CalvinVan/CS4348Project3/devlog.md

 6. 160 bytes: Sequence of 20 64-bit offsets.
 These are the block ids that point to the child of the node.
 If a child is a leaf node, the corresponding id is 0.
 7. Remaining bytes are unused

+## May 9th 4:00 PM
+Begin working on project.

+Start with setting up the main function and implementing the b-tree data structure class.
+For ease, I will be containing the class definition within one file but better practice would be to of course separate the classes into different python files.
+Which in this case will be the index file class definition and the b-tree structure definition

+Had some breaks in between but finished up the b tree class which includes the constructor and translation from and to byte and b tree form.
+Time is 830 PM